 We encourage any families interested in applying to visit our school.
 Please contact Gail Nemoy, school Director, at 847-272-5430 or email Gail to schedule a personal tour of our facility.

 Application packets are available at the links below.
-Applications can be received by mail or in electronic format.
-No applications will be accepted by telephone.
+Applications will be moving to a fully digital format using Brightwheel.
 Accepted applications will be processed and billed with Brightwheel.
 More information about Brightwheel is available in the document below.

 NCNS accepts the following form of payment for class fees: cash, check, or credit card (VISA, Master Card, American Express, and Discover).